pedroagribeiro/nutrium-code-challenge/README.md

 #### Guest Flow

-- [ ] A guest can search nutritionists by:
+- [x] A guest can search nutritionists by:
-    - [ ] Nutritionist's name.
+    - [x] Nutritionist's name.
-    - [ ] Name of service provided.
+    - [x] Name of service provided.
-- [ ] A guest can requet an appointment with a selected nutritionist by:
+- [x] A guest can request an appointment with a selected nutritionist by:
-    - [ ] Providing their name and email.
+    - [x] Providing their name and email.
-    - [ ] Selecting a date and time.
+    - [x] Selecting a date and time.
 - [ ] A guest can only have one pending request at a time.
 - [x] Once a request is submitted, it will be marked as pending until is either accepted or rejected by a nutritionist.